warp-contracts/warp/README.md

 Usage examples can be found in a dedicated [repository](https://github.com/redstone-finance/redstone-smartweave-examples).
 Please follow instructions in its README.md (and detail-ish comments in the examples files) to learn more.

+### Missing features
+The features below are not yet implemented.
+They will be either added soon to the core SDK, or as a separate libraries, built on top of the SDK:
+- deploying contracts
+- arTransfer and tags handling for "viewState" ("interactRead")
+- "dry-runs" (though not sure if this should be part of the "core" SDK)
+- CLI (though not sure if that is a necessary - even if, it should be probably a separate lib built on top of the base SDK).

 ### Source code structure
 SDK's source code is divided into few main modules.